Nephrocalcinosis is a disorder in which there is too much calcium deposited in the kidneys. It is common in premature babies.

-The goal of treatment is to reduce symptoms and prevent more calcium from building up in the kidneys.
+The goal of treatment is to reduce symptoms, prevent more calcium from building up in the kidneys, and reduce kidney damage.

 Treatment will involve methods to reduce abnormal levels of calcium, phosphate, and oxalate in the blood and urine.
 Options include making changes in your diet and taking medicines and supplements.